 The Downward Spiral of Codependency:

 What happens when we manage people like things?
 They stop believing leadership and motivation is a personal choice.
 Most people think of leadership as a position and therefore do not see themselves as leaders.
 Until then, people think only those in positions of authority should decide what must be done.
 They have consented, perhaps unconsciously, to being controlled like a thing.
 Even if they perceive a need, they do not take the initiative to act.
 They wait to be told what to do by the person of "formal title," and then they respond as directed.

 Consequently, they blame the formal leader or fellow co-workers when something goes wrong.
 They also give very little credit when things go well.
 They lose the ability to voice what is right and wrong.

 Over time, both leaders and followers confirm this type of "unconscious pact."
 They disempowered themselves by believing others must change before their own circumstances can improve.
+You will often discover the codependent manager to say one thing, but then do the complete other.
+Rules are not for them.
+This sometimes unconscious behavior role models poor decisions and inconsistent habits at best.
 This is the same cycle found in any human relationship...a parent to child is very common!
 This is a "silent conspiracy" and it is found everywhere.
 Whenever people hear this idea, they immediately look "outside themselves."

 Perhaps you, too, are thinking that the people who really need to read this email are not reading it.
 That very thought reveals codependency.